 Fun Things to Do in Baton Rouge This Weekend

 Baton Rouge offers some of the most amazing sights and activities in Louisiana and lucky for you, 21 South Apartments offers you easy access to it all!
 Spend a day exploring all of the amazing shops and restaurants with your friends.
 Or uncover hidden treasures in one of the amazing museums like the Capitol Park Museum!
-There are so many activities and places to visit for every occasion, like romantic date nights, family fun days, or a quiet day spent with yourself!
+There are so many activities and places to visit for every occasion, like a night out or a quiet day spent with yourself!

 Below is our complete guide to every exciting adventure that awaits you here in Baton Rouge, LA!
-Being so close to the action at 21 South Apartments, you’ll always have something fun to do while you’re in the area.
+Being so close to the action, you’ll always have something fun to do while you’re in the area.

-TOP 5 THINGS TO DO IN BATON ROUGE
+TOP 5 PLACES TO GO IN BATON ROUGE

 Shoppers can make a one-stop trip with the 150 stores at The Mall of Louisiana.
 The mall has anchor shops such as Dillard’s, Macy’s, and Sears.
 It is the largest mall in Louisiana and the only regional mall in Baton Rouge.